 Aaswath Raman is Assistant Professor of Materials Science and Engineering at UCLA.
 His research interests include metamaterials, nanophotonics, machine learning and renewable energy systems.
-He was previously a Research Associate at Stanford University, where he originated a research program on radiative sky cooling.
+He was previously an Assistant Professor of Electrical and Systems Engineering at the University of Pennsylvania, and a Research Associate at Stanford University.

 Awards & Fellowships